Metnew/uxss-db/README.md

 #### Notes:

 How to start hacking?
 You need:

 - Knowledge of C++, memory management and memory corruptions
 - Compiled Webkit/Chromium/FF sources with ASAN
 - Source code review + previous vulnerabilities
-- Fuzzer won't help you find UXSS
+- Fuzzer possibly won't help you find UXSS.
+Unless it's not UXSS-aimed fuzzer.